 According to the Shared ownership (England): the fourth tenure? report, there are approximately 202,000 households living in shared ownership homes in England.
 This represents less than 1% of all households.

-But there are some potential pitfalls you need consider carefully.
-For example, costs like service charge and rent can spiral.
+But there are some potential pitfalls you need to consider carefully.
+For example, costs like service charge and rent can increase sharply.
 Plus there are usually restrictions on what you can do with your property like sub-letting it or making alterations.
 To find out more information read our guide on Shared ownership: What is it?
 Is it worth it?

 You can only buy a property that has been built under the Shared Ownership scheme.
 These homes will either be new-build properties or resales – i.e. one that a current owner bought under the scheme and is now selling.
 Find out how to find shared ownership properties in our guide Shared Ownership: What is it?
 Is it worth it?